 - Some kinds of roe like pollack roe, flying fish roe and many others.

 - A mix of viscera and small pieces of meat (Shiokara)

 - Seafood, seaweed, or meat shimmered in soy sauce (Tsukudani)

 This dish is extremely popular in Japan so don’t be surprised if you find more different kinds of onigiri.
 My personal favorite is the one with pickled fruits, but the one with fried food is also excellent.

-Sashimi (刺身) is based on sliced pieces of fresh raw fish, although it’s not unusual to find also sliced meat.
+Sashimi (刺身) is based on sliced pieces of fresh raw fish, although it’s not unusual to find sliced meat.
 This dish is generally served with white Asian radish and a dipping sauce like soy sauce.
 There are also some indispensable condiments like wasabi, ginger and garlic.

-Sashimi might seem an incredible simple dish, but there are special techniques used to cut the fish or meat.
-As a general rule, you won’t see fish and meat being sliced the exact same way.
+Sashimi might seem an incredibly simple dish, but there are special techniques used to cut the fish or meat.
+As a general rule, you won’t see fish and meat being sliced the same way.
 The slices can be more or less thick depending on the fish or meat, and they generally go from less than 2 mm up to 10 mm.
 This is an important thing to preserve and highlight the flavors and texture.